bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-2--coding-and-arduino/README.md

 #### Activity 3 - LED Button
 * LED lights up when the button is pressed and turns off when the button is not pressed
-* Use the Arduino
+* Use the Arduino, i.e. wire the button and LED separately to the Arduino.
-* Button and LED should not be in series
+* The button and LED should not be in series

 #### Activity 4 - LED Switch
 * Have the LED turn on if off when the button is clicked and turn off if on when the button is clicked (toggle on/off).
 Refer to Module 2 slides for the button circuit schematic.